minad/consult/README.md

 documentation strings or file information.
 Marginalia has been extracted from [Embark](https://github.com/oantolin/embark/) and Consult since both packages provided minibuffer annotations.
-Embark provides local actions (like a context menu), which can be executed while selecting a candidate during completion in the minibuffer.
+Embark provides local actions (like a context menu), which can be executed while selecting a candidate in the minibuffer.
 For example, when selecting a file, an action to delete the file is offered.

 If you use [Ivy](https://github.com/abo-abo/swiper#ivy) or [Helm](https://github.com/emacs-helm/helm), you probably don't need Consult,